jku876/CS16_Lab08_Starter/README.md

 # Grading Rubric

 Most of the points will be awarded based on gradescope automatic grading.
-Other points will be assigned after visual code inspection by TAs.
+Other points will be assigned after visual code inspection by TAs - if a function is not implemented recursively, you will receive **NOT** receive any credit for that function at all.

+The *splice* function is a bonus question - note that it is intended to be difficult.
+Although Gradescope will be display a score out of 120, your lab is only worth 100 points - should you successfully complete the bonus, you will receive 120/100.
+We will manually adjust the grades afterwards.

 ## Gradescope automatic points